The Church Year: Mar. 11, 2012

 According to the Holy See’s Directory on Popular Piety:

-Today is the 3rd Sunday of Ordinary Time.
-The liturgical color is green.
+Today is Wednesday of the 2nd week of Lent.
+The liturgical color is violet.

 Saints & Celebrations:

-In the Extraordinary Form, we celebrate St. Vincent, martyr, and St. Anastasius, martyr, who died in A.D.
-304 and 628.
+In the Extraordinary Form, we celebrate St. Thomas Aquinas, OP, confessor, and doctor of the Church, who died in A.D.
+1274.
 It is a Class III day.

 For information about other saints, blesseds, and feasts celebrated today, you can click here.